vitaly-t/path-value/README.md

 resolveValue(obj, 'first.second'); //=> 123
 ```

 Function resolution is recursive.
-However, a function is treated as a value when it is an ES6 class or has name start with a capital,
+However, a function is treated as a value when it is an ES6 class or has name start
-to correctly handle static class members:
+with a capital, to correctly handle static class members:

 ```js
 resolveValue(global, 'Number.EPSILON'); //=> 2.220446049250313e-16
 ```

+You can also override this with option [ignoreFunctions] as the third parameter.

 ---